luispabon/sway-ubuntu/README.md

 ## How about the next (still in dev) version of Ubuntu

 No reason it won't work.
 The [debs](debs) files (if any) might pose a problem though as they are typically backported from the next Ubuntu version intu the current when needed, and won't be needed on the next version, so make sure you tweak the Makefile not to install them.
-The section below on ARM says how to do this (don't follow the instructions on the `.env` file though).

 ## How about arm (eg Raspberri PI)